 Well trust me, when I say that I tried many ways to avoid all of this.
 Sometimes I went for the old school method of bringing a piece of paper with all the names of places I wanted to see.
 Or maybe I had them written down on my phone.
 But either way, I had to check times, roads, prices to stay within a budget; it was uncomfortable.

-When I found Travaa itinerary app I was relieved.
+When I found the Travaa travel itinerary app I was relieved.

 It is an app that you can simply download from Google Store or App Store.
 It doesn’t take up much space, it doesn’t consume a lot of battery (considering you would have opened at least Google and Maps to get your information) and it just fits every need you may have related to your plans.
 You just have to register and log in.

-This app basically lets you create your entire experience and you can give it a check at any time having it on your phone.
+This app has a website that basically lets you create your entire experience and you can give it a check at any time having it on your phone.

 You have a travel collection section where you can find all of your trips: the past ones, if you are on a good old memories lane or the current ones if you need to know where to go.